MrNtlu/Asset-Manager-Flutter/assets/policies/privacy_policy.md

 **Privacy Policy**

-MrNtlu built the Kanma app as a Commercial app.
-This SERVICE is provided by MrNtlu and is intended for use as is.
+Burak Fidan built the Kanma app as a Freemium app.
+This SERVICE is provided by Burak Fidan at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.